DATE World: Real-world history and effects

 The United States has a history of creating fake countries for military training.
 The 1941 Louisiana Maneuvers included the fictitious countries of Kotmk, (Note: an abbreviation of Kansas, Oklahoma, Texas, Missouri, Kentucky) and Almat.
 (Note: an abbreviation of Arkansas, Louisiana, Mississippi, Alabama, Tennessee) Having started in 1974, Robin Sage actually predates DATE World as a whole.
-It used to be called Erehwon, the word nowhere spelled backwards.
+It used to be called Erehwon, the word nowhere spelled backward.
 The aforementioned Republic of Z also dates back to the mid-1970s.

 In 2002, three people participating in a Robin Sage exercise, two students on the "invading" side and a local paid to role-play as a supporter, were pulled over by local law enforcement.
 Believing the Deputy Sheriff to be in on the simulation, the students attempted to bribe him with Pineland Don, the fictional nation's currency.
 The details of what followed are contested, but it ended with both students being shot, one dying, and the two others getting arrested.
 Following this incident, law officers participating in the simulation are instructed to wear insignia identifying them as such.

-After the dissolution of the Soviet Union in 1991, the U.S. army's priorities shifted away from the cold war towards regional counterinsurgency operations.
+After the dissolution of the Soviet Union in 1991, the U.S. army's priorities shifted away from the Cold War towards regional counterinsurgency operations.
 For that reason, circa 2010, TRADOC G-2 was tasked with developing a training scenario to reflect these changes.
 What they came up with was the Full Spectrum Training Environment (FSTE), a precursor to DATE.
 It included five OEs: Ariana, Atropia, Gorgas, and Minaria.
 DATE World as a whole was first published in 2012.
 All members of the international ABCANZ Armies program soon adopted DATE World for training scenarios, all agreeing to memorandums of understanding (MoU) with TRADOC.

 In 2018, it was expanded to include the multiple theaters that it now has today.

 In 2018, as part of a UN military mission to "liberate Atropia", the Canadian military's headquarters staff at CFB Edmonton trained directing troops on a computer simulation.

 In 2023, the French Armed Forces held Exercise Orion 23, a NATO-wide training operation.
 This exercise involved "defending Arnland" from invasion by an OE called Mercure, (Note: Mercure is the French word for mercury.) a supposed stand-in for the real-world Russian Federation.
 Shown through an extremely low-poly map of Europe, Arnland was depicted roughly in the same location as the real-world French Republic the exercise was hosted in.
 Mercure was east of Arnland, and Bothnia, Framland, and Otso were on the map too.

 Japan formally started the process of reaching an MoU to use DATE World in 2024.
 That year, the annual US-Japan training exercise Yama Sakura, which had expanded to include Australia, used DATE World.

 The 2025 satire war film Atropia portrays an actor working in a village meant to simulate DATE World war games.

 The biennial Exercise RIMPAC is planned to use DATE World in 2026.